 Like any violent crime, domestic violence can carry a hefty cost in legal and social terms.
 However, the greatest impact is at a personal level.
 These charges can potentially be used as “ammunition” in divorce and child custody hearings.
 A plea of “guilty” or “no contest” can be just as devastating to a permanent record as a full-blown conviction.

-Consequences for these offenses can be far reaching.
-It may negatively affecting your employment, military or academic status, prohibit you from attending your child’s school or recreational activities, prevent a criminal record from being sealed and impede your right to own a firearm.
+The consequences of these offenses can be far-reaching.
+It may negatively affect your employment, military, or academic status, prohibit you from attending your child’s school or recreational activities, prevent a criminal record from being sealed, and impede your right to own a firearm.